 Bond sales from below-market or concessionary capital, market rate investors and program related investments from foundations will repay market rate investors at a return of 4% and foundation program related investments at a rate of 1%.
-Bond proceeds are channeled to Implementation Partners who undertake the on-the-ground project work to achieve the impact outcomes specified in the bond.
-Upon verification of completed work and submission of a yearly report (Figure 4).
+Bond proceeds are channeled to implementation partners who undertake the on-the-ground project work to achieve the impact outcomes specified in the bond.
+Upon verification of completed work and submission of a yearly report, Yuba Water Agency repays investors with the agreed upon return (Figure 4).